Jump to a section:

 Samples are sometimes loaned to prospective customers.
 Carpet and countertop samples are examples where remodelers want to visualize the product before buying and installing it.
 These samples are too valuable to give away, but they enable high-ticket purchases to follow and make the customer happy with his purchase.

-Online marketers give away a free e-book or some other desirable digital product in exchange for the prospect’s email address which the marketer later sends content and advertisements.
+Online marketers give away a free e-book or some other desirable digital product in exchange for the prospect’s email address, which the marketer later sends as content and advertisements.
 This is a highly cheap kind of giveaway that makes your options self-identify.

-Freebie websites have emerged, which aggregate promotional freebies in one place.
-Sometimes consumers must refer a friend or fill out a survey to receive the item.
+Freebie websites have emerged that aggregate promotional freebie in one place.
+Sometimes, consumers must refer a friend or fill out a survey to receive the item.

 At the very least, both types of online marketers get valuable information before giving away their “free” product or service.